juce-framework/JUCE/modules/juce_audio_processors/format_types/LV2_SDK/README.md

 - Removed the include of dlfcn.h in world.c
 - Fixed a leak of world->opt.lv2_path when calling lilv_world_set_option
   multiple times
+- Fixed a leak of plugin classes when calling lilv_world_load_plugin_classes multiple times

 Remember to update the versions in the config headers if you ever update the library versions!